History of Nova Scotia: Second Boer War

 During the Second Boer War (1899–1902), the First Contingent was composed of seven Companies from across Canada.
 The Nova Scotia Company (H) consisted of 125 men.
 (The total First Contingent was a total force of 1,019.
 Eventually over 8600 Canadians served.)
 The mobilization of the Contingent took place at Quebec.
 On October 30, 1899, the ship Sardinian sailed the troops for four weeks to Cape Town.

 The Boer War marked the first occasion in which large contingents of Nova Scotian troops served abroad (individual Nova Scotians had served in the Crimean War).

 The Battle of Paardeberg in February 1900 represented the second time Canadian soldiers saw battle abroad (the first being the Canadian involvement in the Nile Expedition).
 Canadians also saw action at the Battle of Faber's Put on May 30, 1900.
 On November 7, 1900, the Royal Canadian Dragoons engaged the Boers in the Battle of Leliefontein, where they saved British guns from capture during a retreat from the banks of the Komati River.

 Approximately 267 Canadians died in the War.
 89 men were killed in action, 135 died of disease, and the remainder died of accident or injury.
 252 were wounded.

 Of all the Canadians who died during the war, the most famous was the young Lt.
 Harold Lothrop Borden of Canning, Nova Scotia.
 Harold Borden's father was Sir Frederick W. Borden, Canada's Minister of Militia who was a strong proponent of Canadian participation in the war.
-Another famous Nova Scotian casualty of the war was Charles Carroll Wood, son of the renowned Confederate naval captain John Taylor Wood and the first Canadian to die in the war.
+Another famous Nova Scotian casualty of the war was Charles Carroll Wood, son of the Confederate naval captain John Taylor Wood and the first Canadian to die in the war.